metastable-void/alarkhabil-server/README.md

 The payload contains the new account's name and an invite token from `GET /api/v1/invite/new`.
 The signed message contains the user's ed25519 public key.

+The response will contain the new account's UUID.

 **Post data:** Alarkhabil-ed25519-signed JSON

 **Response type:** JSON